As a teaching hospital and a world leader in musculoskeletal care, HSS is dedicated to sharing its knowledge and

 Please refer to the fellowships section of our website for more information on our available opportunities and how to apply for them.

 Through its affiliation with Weill Cornell Medical College, HSS offers clinical electives in numerous musculoskeletal disciplines for students in their fourth year at an accredited medical school within the United States.
-(International students, see below.)
-Learn more about these electives.
+(International students, see below.).

 Through its affiliation with Weill Cornell Medical College, HSS offers clinical electives for students from outside the United States who are in their fourth year of medical school.
 Students may apply for an elective between the months of January and June.
 Please contact the office of Global Health Education at Weill Cornell Medical College for application information.

 The Department of Social Work Programs has provided internships for Master’s level social work students for over 40 years.
 Currently, we serve as a field placement for students from Columbia University and New York University.
 Students are supervised by our experienced social workers and training is aligned with the educational goals of professional schools of social work.
 Learn more about our graduate social work internships.

 The Women’s Sports Medicine Center at HSS sponsors summer internships for students interested in the field of sports medicine with a special focus on active and athletic women.
 Three tracks are offered.